-The Royal Academy of the Spanish Language moves to León for an extraordinary plenary session on May 14 at the San Marcelo Town Hall.
-The session, open to the public, pays homage to Queen Urraca I on the ninth centenary of her death.
+The Royal Academy of the Language moves to León for an extraordinary plenary session on May 14 at the San Marcelo Town Hall.
+The session, open to the public, pays tribute to Queen Urraca I on the ninth centenary of her death.
 An event that unites history, language, and the local community. 🏛️

 Language as a system: protocol and historical data management 🔧